Woodrow Wilson: Governor of New Jersey (1911–1913)

 By January 1910, Wilson had drawn the attention of James Smith Jr. and George Brinton McClellan Harvey, two leaders of New Jersey's Democratic Party, as a potential candidate in the upcoming gubernatorial election.
 Having lost the last five gubernatorial elections, New Jersey Democratic leaders decided to throw their support behind Wilson, an untested and unconventional candidate.
 Party leaders believed that Wilson's academic reputation made him the ideal spokesman against trusts and corruption, but they also hoped his inexperience in governing would make him easy to influence.
 Wilson agreed to accept the nomination if "it came to me unsought, unanimously, and without pledges to anybody about anything."

 At the state party convention, the bosses marshaled their forces and won the nomination for Wilson.
-He submitted his letter of resignation to Princeton on October 20.
+On October 20, Wilson submitted his letter of resignation to Princeton University.
 Wilson's campaign focused on his promise to be independent of party bosses.
 He quickly shed his professorial style for more emboldened speechmaking and presented himself as a full-fledged progressive.
 Though Republican William Howard Taft had carried New Jersey in the 1908 presidential election by more than 82,000 votes, Wilson soundly defeated Republican gubernatorial nominee Vivian M. Lewis by a margin of more than 65,000 votes.
-Democrats also took control of the general assembly in the 1910 elections, though the state senate remained in Republican hands.
+Democrats also took control of the New Jersey General Assembly in the 1910 elections, though the New Jersey Senate remained in Republican hands.
 After winning the election, Wilson appointed Joseph Patrick Tumulty as his private secretary, a position he held throughout Wilson's political career.

 Wilson began formulating his reformist agenda, intending to ignore the demands of his party machinery.
 Smith asked Wilson to endorse his bid for the U.S. Senate, but Wilson refused and instead endorsed Smith's opponent James Edgar Martine, who had won the Democratic primary.
 Martine's victory in the Senate election helped Wilson position himself as an independent force in the New Jersey Democratic Party.
 By the time Wilson took office, New Jersey had gained a reputation for public corruption; the state was known as the "Mother of Trusts" because it allowed companies like Standard Oil to escape the antitrust laws of other states.
 Wilson and his allies quickly won passage of the Geran bill, which undercut the power of the political bosses by requiring primaries for all elective offices and party officials.
-A corrupt practices law and a workmen's compensation statute that Wilson supported won passage shortly thereafter.
+He was also successful with a corrupt practices law that required all candidates to file campaign financial statements, limited campaign expenditures, and prohibited corporate contributions to political campaigns.
+Additionally, Wilson supported passage of a workers' compensation law to aid the families of workers killed or injured on the job.
 For his success in passing these laws during the first months of his gubernatorial term, Wilson won national and bipartisan recognition as a reformer and a leader of the Progressive movement.